pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

 Historically, this required projects to produce packages specific to CUDA minor versions.
-Projects would either support only one CUDA version on PyPI, or create different packages.
+Projects would either support only one CUDA version on PyPI, or create and self-host different packages.
 PyTorch and TensorFlow do the former, with TensorFlow supporting only a single CUDA version, and PyTorch providing more wheels for other CUDA versions and a CPU-only version in a separate wheelhouse (see [pytorch.org/get-started](https://pytorch.org/get-started/locally/)).